hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 2. Off-by-1 problem: Node IDs are 1 less than the node name.
 For example, the name of the node with node id 0 is `node1`.
 This is confusing.
 The node name is used as the alias in the cryptography and used to name the pem files on disk.
 Node id 0 gets its cryptography through “node1” alias.
-   The resolution is to get rid of Node IDs and use Node names only.
+   The resolution is to get rid of node names and use Node IDs only.

-3. Decommissioning `config.txt`: This file does not have all the information that the Hedera Address Book needs (proxy endpoints, and in the future Block Nodes).
+3. Inversion of Control: The `config.txt` file does not have all the information that the Hedera Address Book needs ( proxy endpoints, and in the future Block Nodes).
 It has verbose information for the platform.
 Its format could be better, and it stores the account number in the memo field.
 Upon the creation and adoption of rosters in the state, `config.txt` is no longer useful.